 They can learn to be a chef and open a pop-up restaurant and cook delicious dishes.
 Or they can be a geologist and carry out excavations.
 They can learn to be a detective and investigate crime scenes and determine suspects.

 It's designed for kids between 5-9 for about $36 a month.
 Each month, you get a kit in the mail about a new profession, and then you can role-play and learn at home.
-Oyster also provides online test and activities so they can track what they have learned.
+Oyster also provides online tests and activities so they can track what they have learned.

 Little Passports Science